ERS Data Product Quality Standards

 Data products must be branded as coming from ERS (when they are released by ERS), as standard best practice for documentation, to more accurately measure impact and to improve ERS’s profile as a Principal Federal Statistical Agency.
 This is demonstrated by links or other evidence of ERS branding on data-product web pages and in tables, charts, etc. As applicable, data products should also cite the source of the input data (such as from multiple Federal agencies).

 2.3 Updates to premier data products that occur on a routine basis must be publicly reported.
-As such, future releases must be reported on the ERS calendar.
-If possible, other data products should also provide a schedule for the next update on the ERS website.
+Future releases must be reported on the ERS website.
+If possible, the schedule for the next update of other data products should also be provided on the ERS website.

 2.4 All data products should identify key internal ERS and external stakeholders.